OceanParcels/Parcels/docs/index.rst

 * Output particles in NetCDF format (see :mod:`parcels.particlefile`)
 * Basic plotting of particles, both on the fly and from netcdf output files (see the `plotting tutorial <http://nbviewer.jupyter.org/github/OceanPARCELS/parcels/blob/master/examples/tutorial_plotting.ipynb>`_)

-**Will be implemented for v0.9**

-* Three-dimensional particles, which can change depth and be advected with vertical velocities
+**Major developed goals beyond v0.9**

 * Diffusion of particles using suite of inbuilt kernels

-**Major developed goals beyond v0.9**

 * Support for non-rectangular grids, including unstructured meshes
 * Implementation of parallel execution using tiling of the domain
 * Faster and more efficient code